SMS Marketing Software Every Brand Should Be Using

 Group SMS Broadcasts

 Most SMS marketing messages are sent through group broadcasts.
 This means that rather than send individual text messages to consumers, SMS software can send text messages to many people at once.
-Group broadcasts are particularly helpful for sharing coupon codes and promotions, or sending mass alerts such as when a retail store or restaurant moves to a new location.
+Group broadcasts are particularly helpful for sharing coupon codes and promotions or sending mass alerts such as when a retail store or restaurant moves to a new location.
 An added benefit of group broadcasts is that if a consumer responds, only the sender will receive a reply.

-Almost all SMS software companies, such as Mozeo, offer a SMS package with group broadcast functionality.
+Almost all SMS software companies, such as Mozeo, offer an SMS package with group broadcast functionality.
 When sending mobile SMS messages to a group, definitely consider segmenting your list prior to deploying your SMS broadcast.
 Customizing the SMS message to be more relevant to a specific group of users within your list can lead to higher conversion rates.

 Mobile SMS Short Codes

 A short code is a 5 or 6-digit number that can send and receive mobile SMS.
-Mobile short codes are an excellent way to encourage consumers to “opt-in” to receiving your messages.
+Mobile short codes are an excellent way to encourage consumers to “opt-in” to receive your messages.
 They can also be tailored to your business.
-For example, if you run a pizzeria and would like customers to opt-in to receive delivery notifications, you can ask them to text PIZZA to the short code 55555.
+For example, if you run a pizzeria and would like customers to opt-in to receive delivery notifications, you can ask them to text PIZZA to the shortcode 55555.
 That means they have given you permission to send messages such as “Your order has been received,” “Your order is on its way!”, or “Your delivery is next.”

 Along with OnSpot Social, other SMS marketing software companies like SimpleTexting and EZ Texting offer SMS packages with mobile short codes capabilities.
-You can work with a provider to determine whether you would prefer a dedicated vanity short code, which means you can choose the number you want (for example, 74992 would be “PIZZA”), or a dedicated random short code.
+You can work with a provider to determine whether you would prefer a dedicated vanity short code, which means you can choose the number you want (for example, 74992 would be “PIZZA”), or a dedicated random shortcode.
 Keep in mind random codes tend to be less expensive.